 Stakeholders and experts from the work field are looking forward to collaborate with you and to find solutions to the challenges they currently encounter.
 Your contribution will be of direct use to them, and future minor participants will build on your results.
-At the Project portfolio you will find more details about these topics and projects you can work on.

 By working on these projects you will learn to develop a project plan and experience how to execute this with your team.
 You will also learn from other teams by assessing their plans and results.
 In other words, you will further develop your professional skills and research capacity.
 Coaches and researchers will train and support you to achieving these.
-Below you find a generic overview of the project phases and activities you will carry out for the project.